 Humidity, Sauna Style, and Phone Use

-As the sauna temperature information and the recommended phone temperature information shows, it’s definitely a very bad idea to bring a phone into a wood-fired or electric heated sauna.
+As the sauna temperature information and the recommended phone temperature information shows, it is a very bad idea to bring a phone into a wood-fired or electric heated sauna.
 These saunas get hotter than the hottest recommended temperatures of common cellphones.
 And the significant humidity fluctuations can’t be good for electronics.

 They may do some damage to your phone, or constantly cause it to trigger emergency shut down.

-Infrared saunas, however, are a slightly different beast.
+Infrared saunas, however, are slightly different.
 They operate at a lower temperature, and are more compatible with the recommended operating temperatures of most phones.
 They also often don’t have a steam functionality, so the humidity often stays dry the whole time.

 You may be able to get away with light cell phone use in an infrared sauna, but as mentioned above, I strongly discourage you from using it in the sauna.